 Soup is an integral part of the Portuguese diet and when you eat in restaurants, this is often where you’ll get your vegetables.
 Although caldo verde (kale soup) is hugely popular, I’m not overly fond of the texture and it’s not my favourite Portuguese soup.

 Give me Alentejan tomato soup any day.
 It could easily be a meal in itself, thanks to the bread and poached egg it contains.
-This tasty recipe is a great way of using up stale bread.

 Best Portuguese ‘sausage’